iewaij/idinn-streamlit/docs/tutorials/single.rst

     single_controller.get_total_cost(sourcing_model=single_sourcing_model, sourcing_periods=100)

-Simulation, Plotting and Order Calculation
+Simulation, Plotting, and Order Calculation
 ------------------------------------------

 We can also inspect how the controller performs in the specified sourcing environment by (i) plotting the inventory and order histories and (ii) calculating optimal orders.